thereisnosun/kaggle_pet/petfinder_nodes.md

  - Dogs tend to have slight lower adoption rates.
  - Meaningless named pets have lower adoption rate.
  - Young pets are more likely to be adopted
+ - Not named pets have lower possibility for being adopted